ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 The homepage is now displaying only the head banner, with my profile photo and a head title.
 I am working on adding more features to the homepage, including the below:
 - Header (completed)
 - Section 1: Head banner (completed)
-- Section 2: Short bio and short descriptions of skills and experiences with a link to my CV (completed)
+- Section 2: Short bio (completed)
 - Section 3: A brief showcase of my work (completed)
 - Section 4: A list of latest blog articles (completed)
 - Section 5: A section for references (completed)